lil-lab/cerealbar/agent/config/README.md

 during training and evaluation.
 This is good for debugging as it reduces the dataset size, and generally first instructions are a bit easier than later ones. _Default: -1 (uses all data)_

+## `EvaluationArgs`

+These arguments define how evaluation should be performed.

+* `use_unity`: Whether to use the Unity standalone to show inference.
+* `visualize_auxiliaries`: Whether to visualize predicted plans in the Unity standalone.
+* `save_file`: The name of the model save to load from.
+* `maximum_generation_length`: The maximum number of actions that the agent can generate. _Default: 25_
+* `metric_distance_threshold`: How far the agent can be from the goal location to score a point under `RELAXED_ENVIRONMENT_ACCURACY`. _Default: 0 (must be in the correct spot)_
+* `reset_after_instruction`: Whether to reset the game state after an instruction has been completed.
+If False, instructions in an interaction will be followed sequentially without resetting (allowing error propagation).
+* `split`: The split to evaluate on.
+* `examples_filename`: If `split` is `SPECIFIED`, this should be set to a filepath containing game IDs of examples to run inference on, pulled from the training, development, or test set.
+This can be used for debugging.

 # References
 Valts Blukis, Dipendra Misra, Ross A. Knepper, and Yoav Artzi.